How to create devicetree files - nRF Connect for VS Code

 1. In the application's Details View, click on the Config files to expand the directory.

-Create an overlay file
+Create overlay file

 When creating or removing an overlay file, a pristine build must be run for CMake to include the overlay file in the configuration.
 For more information about how pristine builds work in the nRF Connect SDK, see the Actions View page in the UI reference.